 With comprehensive motorcycle insurance, you’re covered for damage to your bike, as well as the damage it may cause.
 You're also protected against fire, theft, storms, floods and earthquakes.
 Depending upon your policy, you may also have limited coverage for your riding gear and the riding gear worn by a pillion passenger on your bike if it's stolen or damaged.

-Plus, with some comprehensive insurance policies, including Youi’s, you may have 24/7 Roadside Assistance included as standard, this coverage is subject to the limits as defined in their product disclosure statement.
+Plus, with some comprehensive insurance policies, including Youi’s, you may have 24/7 Roadside Assistance included as standard, this coverage is subject to the limits as defined in their Terms and Conditions.

 Will my personal circumstances affect the cost of my insurance?